lukaszmadrzynski/Website-Update/content/pages/contact-us.md

           textAlign: center
           fontWeight: 400
     subtitle: ''
-    text: >
+    text: >+
       <div style="text-align: left">**Subheadline:** We're here to help you plan
       your unforgettable and sustainable travel experience in China.
-Whether you have questions about our Yunnan ecotours, want to explore options for travel to Lijiang or Shangri-La, or simply want to learn more about our commitment to responsible tourism in China, we'd love to hear from you!</div>
+Whether you have questions about our Yunnan ecotours, want to explore options for travel to Lijiang or Shangri-La, or simply want to learn more about our commitment to responsible tourism in China, we'd love to hear from you!*****For immediate assistance with your Yunnan ecotour inquiries or China travel planning, please don't hesitate to contact our team directly:***   **Ecotour & China Travel Inquiries (including Lijiang & General Yunnan):**

-      ****

-      **For immediate assistance with your Yunnan ecotour inquiries or China travel planning, please don't hesitate to contact our team directly:**

-      *   **Ecotour & China Travel Inquiries (including Lijiang & General Yunnan):**

           *   **Lukasz Madrzynski:**

               *   Tel/WeChat: \[Your Phone Number]

               *   Email: \[Your Email Address]
           *   **Lynne Lyu:**

               *   Tel/WeChat: \[Your Phone Number]

-              *   Email: \[Your Email Address]

-      **(Follow Our China Travel Adventures!)**

-      Stay up-to-date on our latest ecotours in Yunnan, see stunning photos and videos from our China travels, and get inspired for your own adventure by following us on social media:

-      \[Links to Your Social Media Profiles]

-      **(We're Passionate About Helping You Explore China Responsibly)**

-      At Cloud Mountain Ecotourism, we believe that travel to China should be an enriching and sustainable experience.
+              *   Email: \[Your Email Address]**(Follow Our China Travel Adventures!)**Stay up-to-date on our latest ecotours in Yunnan, see stunning photos and videos from our China travels, and get inspired for your own adventure by following us on social media:\[Links to Your Social Media Profiles]**(We're Passionate About Helping You Explore China Responsibly)**At Cloud Mountain Ecotourism, we believe that travel to China should be an enriching and sustainable experience.
 We are dedicated to providing exceptional service and expert guidance as you plan your journey to Yunnan, Lijiang, Shangri-La, and beyond.
-Contact us today and let's start creating your unforgettable China travel story!

-      This optimized "Contact Us" page focuses on making it easy for visitors interested in China travel and Yunnan ecotours to connect.
+Contact us today and let's start creating your unforgettable China travel story!This optimized "Contact Us" page focuses on making it easy for visitors interested in China travel and Yunnan ecotours to connect.
 It strategically incorporates keywords like "China travel," "Yunnan ecotours," "Lijiang," "Shangri-La," "Tibet travel," and "sustainable tourism in China" while providing clear and multiple ways to get in touch.
 The friendly and helpful tone encourages engagement and reinforces your expertise in China travel.
-Remember to replace the bracketed placeholders with your actual contact information.
+Remember to replace the bracketed placeholders with your actual contact information.</div>

     actions: []
     colors: bg-light-fg-dark
     styles: